zdravkov/kendo-docs/getting-started/web/notification/overview.md

         <span class="k-icon k-i-close">Hide</span>
     </div>

+## RTL Support

+Proper RTL support for the popup notifications requires the originating element of the Notification widget to be a descendant of an element with a `k-rtl` class.
+Static notifications should also be descendants of such an element.

+For more information, please refer to the [general RTL Support article](http://docs.telerik.com/kendo-ui/getting-started/web/appearance-rtl).

 ## Events

 The **Notification** widgets exposes two events - `show` and `hide`.
 The `show` event is fired when the showing animation starts.
 The `hide` event is fired when the hiding animation starts.